softcarehub/freelancing/README.md

 - Generative AI, or generative artificial intelligence, is a machine learning technique that uses algorithms to create new content like images, text, audio, music, and videos.
 - Generative AI is a type of AI that can create new content and ideas, including conversations, stories, images, videos, and music.
 It’s powered by machine learning (ML) models—very large models pre-trained on vast amounts of data and commonly referred to as foundation models (FMs).
 - Generative AI app builders

+## List of due task
+- Portfolio website live with hosting project